We spend about a third of our lives in bed, so we truly believe it’s worth investing in a great set of sheets.

 Determining the Fabric & the Blend

 “We wanted the highest thread count, for long-lasting, heirloom quality bedding,” notes Julien.
 “When it comes to softness and quality the best cotton sheets are either Percale or Sateen.
 Both utilize high-quality long-staple cotton.
 The difference lies in the type of weave.
-Westlake Home sheets are made primarily of Percale - with some Sateen.
+Westlake Home sheets are made primarily of Percale - but incorporate some Sateen.
 A traditional one-yarn-over and one-yarn-under weave, Percale typically features a matte finish and a crisp, cool feel that improves with every wash.
 Its superior durability means it won’t pill over time.
 It’s soft, lightweight and breathable, which means it’s perfect for warmer sleepers.
 Our organic cotton is 80% rain-fed, which reduces pressure on local water sources, and we reduce greenhouse gas emissions by 94% compared to conventional cotton competitors.

 The Thread Count